 Heartland Fund addresses this gap, connecting rural leaders with funding partners seeking the uncommonly high returns on investment generated by building permanent, powerful civic infrastructure in small cities and rural communities, championing the policies needed for those communities to thrive.

 We are particularly excited that our work emphasizes rural communities of color across three distinct regions of the country.
 Donors and activists increasingly recognize just how racially and ethnically diverse rural and small-city America is.
-Ben Goldfarb’s 2018 All the People, All the Places report shows that 19 percent of rural residents are people of color – a rate that’s rapidly accelerating.
-Heartland Fund believes in a race-forward organizing framework, and bringing conversations of class and race together as we support and convene our grantees.
+Ben Goldfarb’s All the People, All the Places report shows that 19 percent of rural residents are people of color—a rate that’s rapidly accelerating.
+The Rural Policy Action Report reflects the experiences and challenges experiences people rural communities are facing around the country.
+Heartland Fund believes in a race-forward organizing framework and bringing conversations of class and race together as we support and convene our grantees.

 WHY WE EXIST

 For too long, the challenges facing rural America have been ignored.
 These challenges include, but are not limited to, a lack of access to quality healthcare and education, corporate disinvestment, wealth inequality, infrastructure decline, environmental degradation, and political dysfunction.
 And while problems facing rural and urban communities may be similar, philanthropic investments in civic engagement strategies have been completely divergent.
 Urban strategies received the overwhelmingly majority of philanthropic investments over the last several decades, while rural strategies were largely neglected.
 We must address this investment imbalance if we are to have any hope of bridging the growing and often hostile urban-rural divide in America that increasingly blocks progress that would benefit our hardest hit communities.